-To solve (\ref{eq:mainLoss}), we derive meta-gradient based local update steps.
-In particular, training proceeds through a sequence of training \textit{rounds} $k\in\{1,\cdots,K\}$, with each round consisting of multiple local training \textit{iterations} $e\in\{1,\cdots,E\}$.
-In each iteration $e$, course $c\in \mathcal{C}$ updates its local model $\Theta_c^{(k,e)}$ using only the students data from this course.
-These local models are synchronized through a global aggregation step at the end of each round.
-Specifically, in each round $k$, the local model is initialized as $\Theta_c^{(k,0)}=\Theta_{{g}}^{(k)}$, $\forall c$, where $\Theta_{{g}}^{(k)}$ is the global model obtained at the end of round $k-1$.
-Then, each course $c$ conducts its meta-gradient updates according to
+To address (\ref{eq:mainLoss}), we derive local update steps based on meta-gradients.
+The training process is executed in a series of training \textit{rounds} $k\in{1,\cdots,K}$, where each round comprises multiple local training \textit{iterations} $e\in{1,\cdots,E}$.
+Within each iteration $e$, course $c\in \mathcal{C}$ updates its local model $\Theta_c^{(k,e)}$ using solely the student data associated with that course.
+After each local model completes its $E$ iterations, these local models are synchronized through a global aggregation process.
+In every round $k$, the local model for each course $c$ begins with initialization as $\Theta_c^{(k,0)}=\Theta_{{g}}^{(k)}$, where $\Theta_{{g}}^{(k)}$ represents the global model achieved at the completion of round $k-1$.
+Then, each course $c$ performs its meta-gradient updates according to